 The run-walk method causes less wear and tear on the body, decreasing the chance of injuries.
 Continuous use of muscle will result in fatigue much quicker.
 This method will allow a runner to go farther and/or longer before fatigue sets in.

-- Interval training.
 This is a form of interval training which means that you can burn more fat and calories than running at a constant pace.
 Which is great if you are like me and trying to lose a few pounds.

-- Breaks up distances into manageable units.
 Running is as much mental as it is physical – especially when you get into the distance races.
 Using the run-walk intervals will help with those long distances.
 Running 14 miles just seems impossible.
 But as I am running my intervals, I only have to focus on the next interval.
 Before I know it, my mileage is done and I can treat myself to a post workout smoothie.

-- Motivating for new runners.
 This method allows just about anyone to run any race they want.
 It doesn’t matter your age, weight, gender, or physical ability.
 You can be a runner.
 As you start off slow, you can work your way up to running for a longer amount of time and having fewer walk breaks.